m975261/qrfunplatform/replit.md

 ## Overview

 This is a full-stack multiplayer UNO card game built with React, Express, and WebSocket for real-time gameplay.
 The application supports up to 4 players per room with classic UNO rules including all action cards (Skip, Reverse, Draw Two, Wild, Draw Four).
-Players can create rooms, join via room codes, QR code scanning, or QR code photo upload, and play in real-time with synchronized game state.
+Players can create rooms using 5-digit codes in format AABCC (e.g., 22033, 44055, 55066), join via room codes, QR code scanning, or QR code photo upload, and play in real-time with synchronized game state.
 Spectators can watch ongoing games and interact via animated emojis.
 The app features seamless QR code integration with direct room joining through nickname popup dialogs.

 ## User Preferences